lisophorm/ShoppingCartDemo/README.md

 SHOPPING CART DEMO
 Tested in Chrome

 This hopes to be a demo of the way I approach problems.
-In no way I would use this simple approach on a commercial project.
+In no way I would use this methodology on a commercial project.
 And it's very unlikely I may use jQuery for anything else than a proof of concept.
 This is a "pure" Object Oriented implementation that can be really easily translated into ES6.
+Specrunner Tests only the Shopping Cart objects. index.js it just a quick hack to get a proof of concept.

 The shopping cart is split in logical modules (Objects):

-shipping.js -> calculates fixed shipping based on defined price ranges bundle.js -> simple product discount processor where if(product A) then productB.price*discount cart.js -> all the shopping cart logic.
+**shipping.js** -> calculates fixed shipping based on defined price ranges **bundle.js ->** simple product discount processor where if(product A) then productB.price*discount **cart.js ->** all the shopping cart logic.
 Embedding the bundle and the shipping objects.

 index.js -> load product and bootstraps the demo